asdf-community/asdf-direnv/CONTRIBUTING.md

 shall be done with respect and without any kind of discrimination nor aggresive language/attitudes towards anyone.

-# Contributing Code.
+# Contributing code

 When contributing code, consider adding a new test unless you see that your code change is trivial and is already being covered by an existing test.
 In that case, mention which test is already testing your feature on the pull-request.

-For new features, it's essential to have a new test that exercices the new code path and feature.
+For new features, it's essential to have a new test that exercises the new code path and feature.

-## Code conventions.
+## Code conventions

 Executable commands are under `lib/commands/command-*.bash` and follow the asdf convention for defining custom commands.
 These commands are intended to be